 Sportsman’s Warehouse has been selling guns since 1986, and we’ve been selling them online since 2016.
 In 2019 we added the ability to ship our guns to Independent Firearms Dealers for customers who don’t have one of our stores in their area.
+We've even started buying and selling used guns in select locations.
 Our stores have offered services like scope mounting and bore sighting for many years, but we wanted to offer more.
 To enhance our firearms services, we also added The Gunsmith at Sportsman’s Warehouse in 2019, with convenient drop off and pick up at any Sportsman's Warehouse or direct shipping.
 When there are significant changes to legislation that may affect our customers, like California’s Prop.
 63 or Washington’s I-1639, we strive to make that information available, too.
 We’ve put this article together to give you an in-depth look at our ever-growing list of firearms-related services.

 So you’re thinking about buying a gun online.
 There are a lot of reasons to do it, and it’s completely legal.
 Maybe your local gun shop doesn’t have the exact model you’re looking for.
 Maybe you’re sitting in some boring meeting or recital and trying to give yourself something to look forward to.
 Maybe you don’t want to come down off the mountain until your gun’s ready to pick up.
 Maybe you don’t have a Sportsman’s Warehouse near you (sad!), but you really want one of the guns you found on our site.
 No matter your reasons, we’ve got you covered.